open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_shares_server.md

 Should multiple independent CSS infrastructures be set up with no coordination of server identifier assignation between the systems and should the same identifier be assigned to different servers in different systems, this could lead to a situation where a client using the infrastructure of one system creates a container that another client will then attempt to open using the infrastructure of another system.

 This would result in the recipient contacting the wrong CSS, authenticating with the server, and transmitting the share identifier found in the container to the server.
-The server will be unable to find the Shares Capsule corresponding to this share identifier and will return an error message (Decryption failed).
+The server will be unable to find the Key Share corresponding to this share identifier and will return an error message (Decryption failed).

-The CSS used by the recipient will receive a share identifier but since it will be unable to authenticate with the correct CSS on the behalf of the recipient, it will also be unable to download the Shares Capsule from the correct server.
+The CSS used by the recipient will receive a share identifier but since it will be unable to authenticate with the correct CSS on the behalf of the recipient, it will also be unable to download the Key Share from the correct server.

 The Capsule type supported by the server allows the sender to choose the correct Capsule type and enables the recipient to authenticate with the server using the correct protocol.
 As the servers are lightweight, an organization seeking to support multiple different recipient types will be able to run multiple separate CSSs.
 This ensures that the CSSs can be simplified and thus made more secure.
 This is especially important in the case of the recipient interface, as the authentication protocols used may widely differ in their features, making secure implementation difficult.